-Many businesses begin hiring seasonal employees this time of the year in preparation for the busy summer season.
+Many businesses begin hiring seasonal employees at this time of the year, in preparation for the busy holiday season.

 This blog answers such questions and offers more information on seasonal employment relationships.

 Seasonal employees are protected under employment standards legislation.
 They have many of the same rights as full-time workers.

 These include rights to minimum wage, overtime, vacation pay, and hours of work.

 Additionally, seasonal staff are generally entitled to notice of termination depending on the type of contract they’ve signed.
 They are also covered under health and safety, human rights, and workers’ compensation legislation.

 There are two main types of seasonal employees: